 There is a significant labor shortage problem in the construction industry and it needs to be fixed immediately.
 There simply are not enough qualified applicants for open positions to choose from resulting in contractors experiencing project delays, missing out on contracts, or being forced to hire unqualified applicants.
-As employers already know, inexperienced workers on your jobsite will only increase your prospect of needing to speak with a contractor attorney in Mobile, Alabama.
+As employers already know, inexperienced workers on your jobsite will only increase your prospect of needing to speak with a Birmingham contractor attorney.

 In this three-part article, we first focused on a few practical yet profitable occupations every home or business relies on for service and repair.
 In this section, we will detail some positions that are critical to construction building sites.
 In the final section, we will focus on some skilled crafts positions in specialized fields.